phanhongan/ml-systems-evaluation/README.md

 # For production installs (main dependencies only)
 # poetry install --only main

-# Note: This project uses Poetry for dependency management and packaging.
-# See [pyproject.toml](./pyproject.toml) for the full, up-to-date list of dependencies.
-# For detailed installation instructions, see [docs/getting-started.md](./docs/getting-started.md).
 ```

+**Note**: This project uses Poetry for dependency management and packaging.
+See [pyproject.toml](./pyproject.toml) for the full, up-to-date list of dependencies.
+For detailed installation instructions, see [docs/getting-started.md](./docs/getting-started.md).

 ### Getting Started (For Industrial ML Engineers)